MeidoDev/cm3d2-advanced-maid-settings/README.md

-Advanced Maid Settings (v2.1)
+Advanced Maid Settings (v2.2)
 =============

-This package is a combination of multiple plugins and patches that enable an advanced customization of your maids beyond of what the game originally offers. **In order to be able to install and use it, you will need a correctly set up ReiPatcher and UnityInjector environment, and your CM3D2 version needs to be 1.11 or newer.**
+This package is a combination of multiple plugins and patches that enable an advanced customization of your maids beyond of what the game originally offers. **In order to be able to use it, you will need a correctly set up ReiPatcher and UnityInjector environment.
+Also, your game version needs to be 1.15 or newer!**

 The following mods are included: